What is metabolic health? A biochemist’s definition

 It depends on who you ask, but there are some generally agreed upon parameters for measuring metabolic health.
 It can be measured in our blood or bodies.
 These medical, physiological and laboratory test markers can indicate if intricate body processes are working normally.
 However, we don’t have to understand the detailed metabolic processes to benefit from measuring them.

-How does the author of Nutrition in Crisis define metabolic health?
+How does the biochemist who wrote Nutrition in Crisis define metabolic health?

-We asked a biochemistry expert, Richard Feinman, PhD, who kindly provided us a comprehensive, scientific explanation:
+We asked Professor Richard Feinman, PhD, who kindly provided us a comprehensive, scientific explanation:

 - Metabolic health is the absence of metabolic disease.
 Evolution only selects for those who can keep their metabolism going until the next generation.